-We are asking for your advisory approval of the compensation of our named executive officers.
+We are asking for your advisory approval of the compensation of our named executive officers ("Say-on-Pay" vote).
 While our Board of Directors intends to carefully consider the shareholder vote resulting from the proposal, the final vote will not be binding on us and is advisory in nature.
 Before considering this proposal, please read our Compensation Discussion and Analysis, which explains our executive compensation program and the Compensation Committee's compensation decisions.